-Anorexia, or anorexia nervosa in full, is a long-term mental health condition that manifests as an eating disorder.
+Anorexia, or anorexia nervosa, is a mental health condition that manifests as an eating disorder.
 It can have a huge impact on people's day-to-day lives and it can become life-threatening.
 It's a complex disorder, which makes it difficult to treat if not addressed early on.

 Each person varies in their individual symptoms and severity, but the disease has common characteristics: the restriction of food or calories in order to lose weight, the fear of gaining fat or weight, and a distorted body image (seeing yourself as fat when you have a normal or low body weight).